Code-Institute-Submissions/phillrutherford-fitness-first/README.md

 # Technologies Used

-- The project uses Stripe to initalise payment methods.
+- Stripe to initalise payment methods.
-- The project uses bootstrap for navbar and layout designs.
+- Bootstrap for navbar and layout designs.
-- The project uses google fonts to specify the font chosen.
+- Google fonts to specify the font chosen.
-- The project uses the django framework to simplify the building process.
+- Django framework to simplify the building process.
-- The project uses python.
+- Python.
-- The project uses Javascript
+- Javascript.

 # Testing